 The conversations around them became animated with laughter, so Taro chose the moment to pull Merlin to the side while everyone else was distracted.

 “May I talk to you in private?” she whispered into his ear.
 At his look of excitement, she added, “It’s not about Sam or the pups.
-I need to talk to you about the ship – in private.”
+I need to talk to you about the ship – right now, in private.”

 Merlin understood and gave her a nod.
 The two of them started toward the back door, but Max decided to join them.
-The grey wolf turned to the young mechanic with a look of apology.
+The gray wolf turned to the young mechanic with a look of apology.
 “Would you excuse us,” he said.
 “The captain needs to speak with her boss for a moment.”